by Michael Meigs

 Ordinary Days is a vigorous, sharp and entertaining ninety minutes of uninterrupted entertainment, a clever piece that touches the heart.

 Adam Gwon's Ordinary Days is a fairytale, and an appealing one, set firmly in the city that O. Henry once called "Baghdad-on-the-Hudson."
 He gives us the portraits of four yearning young folk in their late 20s or early 30s, all unattached, all working to sort out their own identities and places in the world (or in the City).
-A couple of them are lonely singles who'll eventually meet one another; the other two characters, a man and …
+A couple of them are lonely singles who'll eventually meet one another; the other two characters, a …

 by Michael Meigs